nikitassharma/wicshacks2020/README.md

 - Online photo editors
   - vectr.com
   - pixlr.com

  ## Graphics
- All the graphics* for our project were hand made using pixlr.com and vectr.com image and vector online editors
+ All the graphics[^*] for our project were hand made using pixlr.com and vectr.com image and vector online editors

-Technologies Used: React frontend, HTML5 Canvas animations, Python Flask backend Team Members: Nikita Sharma, Trina Chatterjee, Erika Tan
+## Further Improvements
+- More scenarios, candidates, and a wider range of election issues covered in the game
+- Have users input their own information (age, race, gender, income), so we can find specific policies/laws that might affect them
+- Use NLP and crawl websites/news articles/etc. instead of researching the candidates’ policies ourselves

+## Demo Video
+Watch our web app in action at [this link](https://www.youtube.com/watch?v=RQNRS3aqXvg).

+[^*]: Except for splash page image (undraw.co)